 useful or fun, so an executable is included.

 - A simple but powerful checkbook register program that keeps its data in a

 CSV file.
 I use this program every day!
-It now has a Category column and
+It has categorized expense reports, and

 - A utility for viewing the contents of CSV files in a handy format that

 doesn't require Excel.
 It uses the LogicLib CSV parsing function that should

 multi-line quoted fields.
 Built in BDS2006 to take advantage of and demonstrate